cablelabs/transparent-security/docs/int_header/INT_header.md

 This header heavily leverages the P4 INT header.
 The changes and subset that are required for Transparent Security noted in this document.

-The original header document is located at [INT-current-spec.pdf](https://p4.org/assets/INT-current-spec.pdf)
+The current draft of theh 2.0 INT header document is located at [INT.pdf](https://github.com/p4lang/p4-applications/blob/master/docs/INT.pdf)

 ## Overview

-The INT header(s) will be inserted between the IP header and the datagram for IPv4 and will be a part of the extended header for IPv6.
+The INT IP shim header and the INT header(s) will be inserted after the IP header and before the datagram for IPv4 and will be a part of the extended header for IPv6.
 The IP header will be updated to indicate that it has an INT header.

 The INT header is defined in two portions.
 One is the Header for the INT metadata and the second is the actual metadata.

-There are two INT headers that will be used with Transparent Security.
-One for the originating device on the customer premises and the second is for the network path (Switches and gateways).
+For both of these, we follow the INT specification with the addition of two bitmasks.
+This additional value, an 8 octctet value for the originating device ID will be proposed to be added to the INT specification.

 ## IP Header update